My thoughts on July 4th

 Nelson Mandela’s Long walk to Freedom is one of my favourite autobiographies ever .It is quite a bulky read at 656 pages but was a book that not only humanized a legend but also taught me a lot of life and leadership lessons.

-One of the prevailing lessons that ran through the book and Madiba’s life was the ethos of community and teamwork.
+One of the prevailing lessons that run through the book and Madiba’s life was the ethos of community and teamwork.

 As the pictured quote states, we all have different capacities,strengths and weaknesses.Most of us either in school or at work have been assigned to work as part of a group to deliver an outcome (some of us call them projects😉).
 Working in teams evokes a lot mixed feelings for most of us as it means having to consider or rely on other people and gosh can people be tricky!